 H. Special situations

-2. Beneficiary is eligible for SSI provisional benefits
+1. Claimant is eligible for supplemental security income (SSI) provisional benefits

 Regular payment provisions apply.
 Consider windfall offset.
 Title II provisional benefits are income for SSI computation purposes.
-The beneficiary must file a separate request for reinstatement under title XVI.
+The claimant must file a separate request for reinstatement under Title XVI.

-Provisional disability benefits terminate when a beneficiary attains FRA.
+Provisional benefits terminate when a claimant attains FRA.
 Provisional benefits do not automatically revert to an aged benefit at FRA.
-If the beneficiary wishes to receive aged benefits, he or she must file an application, or already be entitled to a benefit that will automatically convert to an aged benefit at full retirement age (regular widow's benefit or retirement).
+If the claimant wishes to receive aged benefits, he or she must file an application, or already be entitled to a benefit that will automatically convert to an aged benefit at full retirement age (regular widow's benefit or retirement).

-The appeal of a prior claim denial, or termination appeal, has no effect on the beneficiary’s eligibility for EXR.
-The beneficiary can receive provisional benefits and reinstate through EXR, if the beneficiary meets EXR eligibility requirements in the month of the EXR request.
+The appeal of a prior claim denial, or termination, has no effect on the claimant’s eligibility for EXR.
+The claimant can receive provisional benefits and reinstatement through EXR, if the claimant meets EXR eligibility requirements in the month of the EXR request.

 I. Initiating provisional benefits

-If the beneficiary is eligible for EXR based on non-medical eligibility requirements, begin provisional benefits via POS (do not use the Critical Payment System [CPS] to initiate provisional payments; for non-receipt of EXR provisional payments, see DI 13050.100).
-If subsequent development determines that EXR does not meet non-medical requirements, see instructions in MSOM T2PE 003.024.
+If the claimant is eligible for EXR based on non-medical eligibility requirements, begin provisional benefits via the Post Entitlement Online System (POS).
+Do not use the Critical Payment System (CPS) to initiate provisional payments.
+For non-receipt of EXR provisional payments, see DI 13050.100.
+If subsequent development determines that the claimant’s EXR request does not meet the non-medical requirements, see instructions in MS T2PE 003.024.

 1. Using POS to start provisional benefits

-Input the request for provisional benefits on the Provisional Payment (PEPP) screen of the title II Post-entitlement Online System (POS).
-Instructions are in MSOM T2PE 003.040.
+Input the request for provisional benefits on the Provisional Payment (PEPP) screen of the Title II POS.
+Instructions are in MS T2PE 003.040.
 Follow these steps to access the PEPP screen:

 On the POS Menu (PEMU) screen, select 1 to establish and complete the required fields, press Enter.

-On the Postentitlement Selection List (PESL) screen select item 7 (Provisional Payments) and item 1 (Addr/Dir Dep/Tel) for the appropriate BIC, press Enter.
+On the Post Entitlement Selection List (PESL) screen select item 1 (Addr/Dir Dep/Tel) and item 7 (Provisional Payments) for the appropriate BIC and, press Enter.

 2. Processing exception cases for provisional benefits

-Some cases require processing in the PC to start provisional benefits.
-The following situations will generate an exception alert in the PC that requires manual processing:
+Some cases require manual processing in the PSC to start provisional benefits.
+The following situations will generate an exception alert in the PSC:

 DWB and CDB cases in which there are other entitled auxiliaries on the same record; and

-If the ACR is present in PCACS, tickle the case for 15 business days to allow for PC processing.
-If the MBR does not update after 15 business days, contact the PC of jurisdiction and tickle the case for 15 days for follow up.
+If the ACR is present in PCACS, tickle the case for 15 business days to allow for PSC processing.
+If the MBR does not update after 15 business days, contact the PSC of jurisdiction and tickle the case for 15 days for follow up.

-For PSC 1-6 cases, follow the locally established procedures for resolution of high priority cases, or send a 2560HP.
+For PSC 1-6 cases, follow locally established procedures for resolution of high priority cases, or send a modernized development worksheet (MDW) 2560HP request.
 Enter the remark “Do not place in backlog”

-If the MBR does not update after the second 15-day tickle or if a dire need/adverse public relation situation exists, FO’s should use the Manager-to-Manager process to contact the PC per GN 01070.228.
-Contact PC7 by selecting PROGRAM INTEGRITY TAG with the subject line Manager to Manager.
+If the MBR does not update after the second 15-day tickle or if a dire need/adverse public relation situation exists, FOs should use the Manager-to-Manager process to contact the PSC per GN 01070.228.
+Contact PSC7 by selecting PROGRAM INTEGRITY TAG with the subject line Manager to Manager.

 3. Processing exclusion cases for provisional benefits

-Exclusion cases do not process through a POS input, and requires manual action by the PC.
+Exclusion cases do not process through a POS input, and require manual action by the PSC.
 Some examples of exclusion cases are:

 the provisional benefit is not payable in the first month of the provisional period (payment is suspended) or